Qajar Iran: Development and decline

 Fath Ali Shah's reign saw increased diplomatic contacts with the West and the beginning of intense European diplomatic rivalries over Iran.
 His grandson Mohammad Shah, who fell under the Russian influence and made two unsuccessful attempts to capture Herat, succeeded him in 1834.
 When Mohammad Shah died in 1848 the succession passed to his son Naser al-Din, who proved to be the ablest and most successful of the Qajar sovereigns.
 He founded the first modern hospital in Iran.

 During Naser al-Din Shah's reign, Western science, technology, and educational methods were introduced into Iran and the country's modernization was begun.
 Naser al-Din Shah tried to exploit the mutual distrust between Great Britain and Russia to preserve Iran's independence, but foreign interference and territorial encroachment increased under his rule.
 He was not able to prevent Britain and Russia from encroaching into regions of traditional Iranian influence.

+Hasan-Ali Khan Amir Nezam Garrusi receiving the title of Generalissimo after commanding the Persian forces to siege Ghorian during the Second Herat War.

+The grand vizier of Herat begs Morad Mirza Hesam o-Saltaneh to spare his life.

+In 1856, Naser al-Din Shah launched the Second Herat War to reassert Qajar suzerainty over Herat, a strategically vital city state in western Afghanistan that Iran had long claimed as part of its historic sphere.
+Persian forces under Morad Mirza Hesam o-Saltaneh captured Herat in October 1856 after a nine-month siege, deposing the local ruler and installing a pro-Iranian governor.
+This success alarmed Britain, which considered Herat the “gate of India” and feared Persian (and potentially Russian) expansion toward its Indian empire.
+Britain declared war on Iran in November 1856 (the Anglo-Persian War), but the Persian occupation of Herat itself represented a clear military and political victory for Naser al-Din Shah, temporarily restoring Iranian control over a region lost since the mid-1700s.

+The Battle of Khushab (7 February 1857), the ultimate battle of the Anglo-Persian War.